Dr Emily Baughan

-In April 2019, with colleagues from Save the Children and the LSE, I am organising a centenary conference, ‘Humanitarianism, Politics and Children’s Rights’.
-The conference brings together academics, practitioners and policy makers to use the past to think through present and future challenges facing the aid sector.
+In April 2019, with colleagues from Save the Children and the LSE, I organised the Save the Children Centenary Conference, ‘Humanitarianism, Politics and Children’s Rights’.
+The conference brought together academics, practitioners and policy makers to use the past to think through present and future challenges facing the aid sector.
 Read more about the conference here.

 In 2018 I acted as an advisor for a major legal inquiry, chaired by Gordon Brown, on the Protection of Children in Conflict.
 A book outlining the findings (with a chapter on the history of the protection children in war) was also published in 2018.

 In 2015 I participated in the Rusty Radiator Awards, which recognise the best work being done in humanitarian communications, and the worst.